modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-1.md

 	After this Chapter you should be able to:

 	- Describe the characteristics of Euclidean and no-Euclidean geometries and connect the lever principle with conservation laws.
-	- Explain the content of Einstein´s Nobel Lecture Fundamental ideas and problems of the theory of relativity.
+	- Explain the content of Einstein´s Nobel Lecture *Fundamental ideas and problems of the theory of relativity*.
 	- Analize how the descriptions of motion by Kepler, Galileo, Newton and Einstein can be interpreted in terms of the aspects and factors distinguishing scientific theories.